submitted by Dr. Maria DiDonato, D. Ed. Psychologist, Achievement & Wellness Center, achievewell.net

 He is reporting that neurofeedback has proven to be more helpful than many other modalities he has tried over the years.

 He smiles more in sessions, is more cheerful and reports a calmer home life.
 He seems to be enjoying his life and his family more.

-Neurofeedback is a form of brainwave biofeedback that uses a system of rewards to train the areas of the brain that are dysregulated.
+Neurofeedback is a medication-free form of biofeedback that rewards the more positive brainwaves.

 Over time, as the brain learns to consistently produce the positive brainwaves, the undesirable thoughts and behaviors associated with the undesirable waves are reduced or even eliminated.

 Eventually through training, the brain learns to produce the more positive waves independently, and treatment can be withdrawn.